mattschlosser/php-totp/README.md

 [Hashed Message Authentication Code (HMAC, RFC 2104)](https://www.ietf.org/rfc/rfc2104.txt) based on a count of the number of time periods that have elapsed since a given point in time and a random secret that is known by the authorising server (your app) and a secure client app (your users' authenticator apps).
-A number between 0 and 2,147,483,647 is then derived from the HMAC and the rightmost 6 (usually) digits are used as the password (padded with 0s if required).
+A number between 0 and 2,147,483,647 is then derived from the HMAC and the rightmost (usually 6) digits are used as the password (padded with 0s if required).
 As long as the server and app agree on the current time, the reference time, the size of the time period and the secret, they both calculate the same sequence of passwords at the same time, enabling the server to verify the user's authenticity.
-It is very unlikely that different combinations of secret, reference time and interval will produce the same password at the same time.

 _php-totp_  consists of three main components: a `Totp` class, which does most of the heavy lifting to calculate TOTPs;
 an `UrlGenerator` class, which helps generate the information the user needs to set up their authenticator app;
 and a collection of OTP `Renderer` classes that turn the calculation performed by `Totp` into actual one-time passwords.
-(The latter classes are used internally by `Totp` and unless you are inventing your own scheme for creating passwords - which is very strongly **not** recommended - you are very unlikely to have to use them.)
+(The latter classes are used internally by `Totp` and unless you are inventing your own scheme for creating passwords - which is **very strongly discouraged** - you are unlikely to have to use them.)

-The following examples use notional functions, classes and methods to fill in the functionality gaps that are outside the scope of the _php-totp_ library.
-For example, is uses an `encrypt()` function as a placeholder for whatever mechanism your app uses to encrypt data.
+The examples below use notional functions, classes and methods for clarity to fill in the functionality gaps that are outside the scope of the _php-totp_ library.
+For example, the `encrypt()` function is used as a placeholder for whatever mechanism your app uses to encrypt data.
 They also assume a standard TOTP setup as described in RFC 6238 - that is, a reference time of 00:00:00 on 01/01/1970, a time step of 30 seconds and the SHA1 hashing algorithm producing 6-digit passwords.
 Possibilities for customising the TOTP setup are described later.